Based on your genetics, your genetic predisposition for Glucose Level During Fasting is

 What does this mean?

 Likely to have typical glucose level during fasting Your genotype is not associated with elevated fasting blood glucose levels.
+See recommendations below to prevent increasing fasting blood glucose levels.

 How Is Your Genetic Risk Calculated?